maxzheng/great-life-guide/README.md

 Why do we exist?
 ----------------

-Wikepedia has a great article on [the meaning of life](https://en.wikipedia.org/wiki/Meaning_of_life).
+Wikipedia has a great article on [the meaning of life](https://en.wikipedia.org/wiki/Meaning_of_life).

 What is life?
 -------------